pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 ### Is the FERU the same as the NAIRU?

 No. In recent times, the US government has used the non-accelerating-inflation rate of unemployment (NAIRU) as full-employment target.
-For instance, the [Joint Economic Committee recently wrote](https://perma.cc/E9V8-XTFH):
+For instance, the Joint Economic Committee [recently wrote](https://perma.cc/E9V8-XTFH):

 > Today, full employment is considered by many to be synonymous with the non-accelerating inflationary rate of unemployment (NAIRU)—the rate of unemployment that neither stokes nor slows inflation.

-Similarly, in 2024, the [Council of Economic Advisers described](https://perma.cc/2JGM-QG4Z) the concept of full employment as follows:
+Similarly, in 2024, the Council of Economic Advisers described the concept of full employment [as follows](https://perma.cc/2JGM-QG4Z):

-> Modern economics has generally defined full employment by citing the theoretical concept of the lowest unemployment rate consistent with stable inflation, which is referred to as $u^$, the non-accelerating inflationary rate of unemployment (termed NAIRU).
+> Modern economics has generally defined full employment by citing the theoretical concept of the lowest unemployment rate consistent with stable inflation, which is referred to as $u^\ast$, the non-accelerating inflationary rate of unemployment (termed NAIRU).

 These quotes are particularly meaningful because the Joint Economic Committee and Council of Economic Advisers were both created by the Employment Act of 1946 to ensure that the government achieved its full-employment mandate.